-Table 2 presents adverse drug reactions occurring in selexipag-treated subjects at an incidence < 3 % and with a placebo-corrected difference \geq 1 % (during treatment and up to 7 days after treatment discontinuation).
-Adverse reactions are listed by system organ class and frequency category, using the convention: common (\geq 1/100 and < 1/10).
+Table 3 presents adverse reactions occurring in selexipag-treated subjects at an incidence < 3% respectively and with a placebo-corrected difference $\ge 1\%$ (during treatment and up to 7 days after treatment discontinuation).
+Adverse reactions are listed by system organ class and frequency category, using the convention: common ($\ge 1/100$ and < 1/10).
 Frequency determination does not account for other factors including varying study duration, pre-existing conditions, and baseline patient characteristics.

-Table 2: Adverse drug reactions occurring in selexipag-treated subjects at an incidence < 3 %and with a placebo-corrected difference \geq 1% (during treatment and up 7 days after treatment discontinuation)
+Table 3Adverse reactions occurring in selexipag-treated subjects at an incidence < 3 % andwith a placebo-corrected difference ≥ 1% ±